ChangelogBook a demoSign up

 If there are differences between Segment and Hightouch schemas, you may need to transform the data during insertion.
 If you are migrating from Segment, for example, the schemas are quite similar and should only require basic SQL transformations, if any.

-Validating the unified dataset
+Validate the unified dataset

 We've previously validated that Hightouch Events is collecting an equivalent volume of events with matching values.
 For peace of mind, after unifying the de-duped data, you can perform some basic validation steps: